BurakCulha/interactive_computer_graphics/2/README.md

 ## centers the object by finding the bounding box.

-## left mouse button turns the object to right in camera frame.
+## left mouse button rotates the object in camera frame.

 ## right mouse button translates object in camera frame.